Urho Kekkonen: Second term (1962–1968)

-In the 1960s Kekkonen was responsible for a number of foreign-policy initiatives, including the Nordic nuclear-free zone proposal, a border agreement with Norway, and a 1969 Conference on Security and Cooperation in Europe.
+Kekkonen was re-elected for a second term in 1962.
+Mostly in the 1960s, Kekkonen was responsible for a number of foreign-policy initiatives, including the Nordic nuclear-free zone proposal, a border agreement with Norway, and a 1969 Conference on Security and Cooperation in Europe.
 The purpose of these initiatives was to avoid the enforcement of the military articles in the Finno-Soviet Treaty which called for military co-operation with the Soviet Union.
 Kekkonen thereby hoped to strengthen Finland's moves toward a policy of neutrality.
 Following the invasion of Czechoslovakia in 1968, pressure for neutrality increased.
 Kekkonen informed the Soviet Union in 1970 that if it was no longer prepared to recognise Finland's neutrality, he would not continue as president, nor would the Finno-Soviet Treaty be extended.

-Third term (1968–78)
+Third term (1968–1978)

 Kekkonen was re-elected for a third term in 1968.
-That year, he was supported by five political parties: the Centre Party, the Social Democrats, the Social Democratic Union of Workers and Smallholders (a short-lived SDP faction), the Finnish People's Democratic League (a communist front), and the Swedish People's Party.
+That year, he was supported by five political parties: the Centre Party, the Social Democrats, the Social Democratic Union of Workers and Smallholders and the Finnish People's Democratic League, and the Swedish People's Party.
 He received 201 votes in the electoral college, whereas the National Coalition party's candidate finished second with 66 votes.
 Vennamo came third with 33 votes.
 Although Kekkonen was re-elected with two-thirds of the vote, he was so displeased with his opponents and their behaviour that he publicly refused to stand for the presidency again.
 Vennamo's bold and constant criticisms of his presidency and policies especially infuriated Kekkonen, who labelled him a "cheat" and "demagogue".

 Initially, Kekkonen had intended to retire at the end of this term, and the Centre Party already began to prepare for his succession by Ahti Karjalainen.
 However, Kekkonen began to see Karjalainen as a rival instead, and eventually rejected the idea.

 Term extension (1973)

 Conference on Security and Cooperation in Europe (OSCE) was held in 1975, Helsinki.
 President Urho Kekkonen (right).

-On 18 January 1973, the Finnish Parliament extended Kekkonen's presidential term by four years with a Derogation law (an ad hoc law made as an exception to the constitution).
+On 18 January 1973, the Finnish Parliament extended Kekkonen's presidential term by four years with a Derogation law, which made a temporary ad hoc exception to the constitution.
 By this time, Kekkonen had secured the backing of most political parties, but the major right-wing National Coalition Party, which Kekkonen had opposed, was still skeptical and stood in the way of the required 5/6 majority.
 Concurrently, Finland was negotiating a free-trade agreement with the EEC, a deal that was seen as vital by Finnish industry, as the United Kingdom, an important buyer of Finnish exports, had left the European Free Trade Association to become a member of the EEC.
 Kekkonen implied that only he personally could satisfy the Soviet Union that the deal would not threaten Soviet interests.
 The tactic secured National Coalition support for the term extension.